 7. Understanding each other’s unique style is extraordinarily helpful

-My husband expresses his love every single day either verbally with expressions of gratitude and praise, or simple gestures like getting me something I’m craving.
-My love language is more grand and larger than life by giving him expensive gifts, celebrating every occasion or planning a lavish meal.
+My husband expresses his love every single day, either verbally with expressions of gratitude and praise or with simple gestures like getting me something I’m craving.
+My love language is grander and larger than life and involves giving him expensive gifts, celebrating every occasion, or planning a lavish meal.

 8. Sharing the responsibilities

 My husband and I divide all household and child-related chores.
 We do many of them together and for others, we take turns.
 This helps us do the mundane household tasks without boredom setting in.
 We rarely fight over whose job it is.
 We appreciate each other’s contributions each day and grab opportunities to express the same.

 It may seem like a small thing, but sharing the household responsibilities can end up making your life feel like a well-oiled machine.
 When 70% of your Sunday goes into completing things around the house, you’ll end up hating your spouse for not helping you out.
 The rules for marriage call for support at every step, including in household chores.

 Be generous with love when it comes to your spouse.
 Just because you both know you love each other does not mean you can’t say it.
 Say those three words as often as you can – when departing for work, before heading to bed or in the middle of the day.

 Date nights or special outings are equally important, where you get away from your regular routine and just spend quality time with each other.

 As they say, marriages may be made in heaven, but they have to be made to work on earth.
 That requires perseverance, trust, respect, communication, and love.
 Hopefully, the rules for a happy marriage I listed out can help you make your marriage the best it can be, so you don’t end up complaining about how your spouse never does the dishes.

 The values of trust, mutual respect, communication, and love should matter most to people in a happy marriage.
 If you’re not feeling satisfied or fulfilled, something is probably wrong.